sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 + <DecisionButton decision="maybe" />
 ```

-Now, the markup is simpler (and more idiomatic), we don’t need to import an enum every time we use the component, and we get a nice autocomplete for the `decision` prop value.
+Now, the markup is simpler and more idiomatic.
+We don’t need to import an enum every time we use the component, and we get a nice autocomplete for the `decision` prop value.

 Another realistic and common example is form validation: